vecin2/em_automation/README.md

 ## Key shorcuts
 The following shortcuts:
--	Ctrl + N: Navigate to the "next" within a list of suggestions.
+-	Ctrl + n: Navigate to the "next" option within a list of suggestions.
--	Ctrl + N: Navigate to the "previous" option wit
+-	Ctrl + p: Navigate to the "previous" option within a list of suggestions.
+-	TAB: pops up a list of suggestion if there is one or navigate to the next one if the list is already showing.
+-	Shift + TAB:Navigate to the "previous" option within a list of suggestions.

 # User installation
 ## Quick installation